name-finder/name-finder/README.md

     predict/age/leslie?gender=m
     predict/age/leslie?gender=f

-(Note: passing the gender won't make much difference unless the name has trended one way or another over time)
+Note: Passing gender won't make a difference for most names, but if you know the gender, you can get a more accurate prediction by passing it.

 Using buckets: e.g. use `buckets=4` to indicate quartiles